 What is the challenge we are trying to address?

 Policy makers across Europe and the society at large have started to realize that this status quo must be changed and that they can positively shape this landscape.
 Over the past few years we have seen an increasing willingness to regulate in the digital space with the express aim of upholding democratic values and individual rights, accompanied by a clear recognition of the central role that digital plays across society and in Europe’s future.
-The European Union’s ambition for a ‘Digital Decade’ is reflected for example in the priority given to digital under the Recovery and Resilience Funds, while the vision for the New European Bauhaus initiative seeks new approaches to technology that put inclusivity, accessibility and affordability at the heart of how we live and work.
+The European Union’s ambition for a ‘Digital Decade’ is reflected, for example, in the priority given to digital under the Recovery and Resilience Funds, while the vision for the New European Bauhaus initiative seeks new approaches to technology that put inclusivity, accessibility and affordability at the heart of how we live and work.

-These efforts to regulate and improve the digital space are very much welcome, however we can do more, indeed we must do more, to ensure the digital values and sovereignty that Europe aspires to.
+These efforts to regulate and improve the digital space are very much welcome.
+However, we can do more.
+Indeed we must do more to ensure the digital values and sovereignty that Europe aspires to.
 Europe’s digital vision must include an ambition for a European Digital Public Space, which offers and supports alternative digital public infrastructures built on democratic principles.

 What do we want?

-Public digital infrastructures will promote more sovereign societies and individuals through the democratisation of access, transparency and accountability, while shared standards and interoperability will allow knowledge and culture to flow, helping people to connect.
+Public digital infrastructures will promote more sovereign societies and individuals through the democratization of access, transparency and accountability, while shared standards and interoperability will allow knowledge and culture to flow, helping people to connect.
 Europe’s technological and civic communities already lead the way in developing the building blocks that will make this a reality.
-However, that must be accompanied by ambition, investment and a strategic approach at the political and European level.
+However, that must be accompanied by ambition, investment and a strategic approach at the political and European levels.

-Our pan-European coalition of civil society initiatives, public service and community media organisations, and cultural (heritage) institutions is committed to creating digital public spaces that are aligned with our shared values as Europeans.
+Our pan-European coalition of civil society initiatives, public service and community media organizations, and cultural (heritage) institutions is committed to creating digital public spaces that are aligned with our shared values as Europeans.
 As part of our ambition to deliver real and enduring value to society and our communities we aim to put the European Public Digital Space on the EU policy agenda.
 Our goal is to secure the commitment and investment necessary to build the public digital infrastructure we need, and to support an interoperable ecosystem of public institutions and civic initiatives that can drive and spark it.